 Academy students to realize the goals stated in the La Salle Academy mission

-statement: “With a strong awareness of Christ in themselves and in others, La Salle
+statement: “With a strong awareness of Christ in themselves and others, La Salle

-Academy students and graduates are confident of their own self worth and responsive
+Academy students and graduates are confident of their self worth and responsive

 to the communities in which they live.”